 How are drug courts funded?

-Who qualifies for drug court and how are participants screened/selected?
+Who qualifies for drug court and how are participants selected?

 What is the difference between drug courts and regular criminal courts?

-Drug courts present an alternative to the traditional court process for some criminal defendants and offenders—namely those who are considered nonviolent and are known to abuse drugs and/or alcohol.
-While there are additional specialized goals for certain types of drug courts, the overall goals of adult and juvenile drug courts are to reduce recidivism and substance abuse among nonviolent offenders.
-Drug court programs may exist at various points in the justice system, but they are most often employed post-arrest as an alternative to traditional criminal justice processing.
+Treatment courts provide an alternative to the traditional court process for some criminal defendants and offenders, namely those who are considered nonviolent and are known to have substance use disorders.
+While there are additional specific goals for certain types of treatment courts, the overall goals are to reduce recidivism and substance use among participants.
+Treatment court programs may exist at various points in the justice system, but they are most often a source for post-arrest as an alternative to traditional criminal justice processing.

 How many different types of treatment courts are there?

-Since their inception in 1989, drug courts programs have expanded from serving just adults, to include juvenile drug treatment courts, DUI/DWI courts, family treatment courts, mental health courts, veterans treatment courts, tribal healing to wellness courts, domestic violence courts and others.
+Since the initial implementation of an Adult Drug Court in 1989, treatment court programs have expanded from serving just adults, to include juvenile drug treatment courts, DUI/DWI courts, family treatment courts, mental health courts, veterans treatment courts, tribal healing to wellness courts, domestic violence courts and others.

 What are drug courts and what do they do for communities?

-Drug courts integrate alcohol and other drug treatment services with justice system case processing.
-The mission of drug courts is to stop the abuse of alcohol and other drugs and related criminal activity.
-Drug courts promote recovery through a coordinated response to offenders dependent on alcohol and other drugs.
-As the name implies, drug courts are specifically for persons with substance use disorders.
-These court programs offer individuals the opportunity to enter long-term drug treatment and agree to court supervision rather than receiving a jail sentence.
-The intensive program requires participants to maintain recovery, take on responsibilities, and work towards lifestyle changes.
+Treatment courts combine alcohol and drug treatment services with justice system case processing.
+The ultimate goal of treatment courts is to mitigate the substance use disorder and the associated criminal activity.
+Drug courts promote recovery through a coordinated response to participants that are dependent upon drugs and alcohol.
+Treatment courts are specifically designed for persons with substance use disorders and offer these individuals the opportunity to enter long term drug treatment and agree to court supervision rather than receiving a jail sentence.
+The intensive program requires participants to maintain recovery, take on responsibilities, and work toward becoming sober, responsible citizens.
 Under the supervision and authority of the court, their progress is monitored.
-Ultimately, drug courts reduce crime and affect real, positive change in people’s lives.
-Drug courts are operating with incredible success across the country.
-They are effective at getting people into treatment — a key step in long-term sobriety.
-People who complete drug court programs are significantly less likely to be arrested again, compared to those who are sentenced with traditional punishments.
-The most successful drug courts reduce recidivism by as much as 35 to 40 percent.
-Drug courts also are cost beneficial.
-The National Institute of Justice concluded from a decade-long study of a drug court that “reduced recidivism and other long-term program outcomes resulted in public savings of $6,744 on average per participant.”
+Treatment courts reduce crime and affect real, positive change in people’s lives.
+Treatment courts are operating with great success across the country and they are effective at getting people into long term sobriety and ultimately saving lives.
+People who complete these programs are significantly less likely to be arrested again, compared to those who are sentenced with traditional punishments.
+Successful treatment courts reduce recidivism by as much as 35 to 40 percent.
+In addition to saving lives, these programs also save money.
+It is much more cost-effective to have these participants living and working in their communities and contributing rather than warehousing them in jails and prisons.